-CONTEXT: Internal information about where the log was generated.
+CONTEXT: Internal information about where the log generated.

 LOG INFORMATION: The context of the log.

-rax::LoggingPolicy::PerformSetup(134): Indicates the starte of the DriveClient service.
+rax::LoggingPolicy::PerformSetup(134): Indicates the start of the DriveClient service.

-rax::AgentPolicy::TearDown(38)] Tearing down logging...: Indicates that the DriveClient service was properly shut down.
+rax::AgentPolicy::TearDown(38)] Tearing down logging...: Indicates that the DriveClient service shut down properly.

 If the errors continue for more than 5-10 seconds, contact Rackspace Support.

 You cannot recover your encrypted vault password.
-The vault password is stored only on the cloud server that is linked to that encrypted vault.
-If that password is forgotten, and the bootstrap.json file was overwritten or lost, there is no way to recover the password.
+The vault password is stored only on the cloud server linked to that encrypted vault.
+If you forget that password and the bootstrap.json file was overwritten or lost, there is no way to recover the password.

-Windows has the ability to exclusively lock a file, so that no other process can read or write to it.
-This locking is common in database binary files, but many other programs use this locking protocol.
-If this locking occurs, the only workarounds are to close the program that has the exclusive lock or restore the file into a different location.
+Windows can exclusively lock a file so that no other process can read or write to it.
+This locking is common in database binary files, but many other programs also use this locking protocol.
+If this locking occurs, the only workarounds are closing the program with the exclusive lock or restoring the file to a different location.

-If you are backing up a file that you know will be exclusively locked, you should think about using VSS snapshots (if your version of Windows supports it), and back up the contents of the VSS snapshot.
+If you are backing up a file that you know will be exclusively locked, you should think about using VSS snapshots (if your version of Windows supports it) and back up the VSS snapshot’s contents.
 Using VSS snapshots enables you to get a proper backup of the file.

 The latest version of Cloud Backup for Windows automatically takes a VSS snapshot of the drive and attempts to back up files from it.

-The amount of resources (memory, CPU, and load) used by the DriveClient is directly related to how many files are being backed up in each backup configuration.
+The amount of resources (memory, CPU, and load) used by the DriveClient is directly related to how many files the system backs up in each backup configuration.
 An increased number of files (or the size of files) can cause the agent to consume more resources.
 For best practice suggestions, see Best practices for Cloud Backup.

 Account administrators can manage permission levels in the User Management section of the Cloud Control Panel.
 Submit a request to your account administrator for Full access to your account or Administrative access to Cloud Files for your sub-user account.
 Cloud Backup does not support Dedicated Users with Cloud access or Federated users.

-The list of files in a backup in the Cloud Control Panel is generated by the running DriveClient service.
-When you are browsing existing backup reports that have not been rotated because of retention policies, this information is generated on that cloud server.
+The running DriveClient service generates the list of files in a backup in the Cloud Control Panel.
+When you are browsing existing backup reports that have not been rotated because of retention policies, this information generates on that cloud server.

-When you attempt to restore, the file list is generated on the target cloud server, the server to which you have selected to restore the files.
+When you attempt to restore, the target cloud server, to which you have selected to restore the files, generates the file list.

-The cleanup process requires a large number of calculations before it can start cleaning up for the file rotation.
-As a result, the cleanup process could be shown as preparing for some time before the files start being rotated.
+The cleanup process requires many calculations before it can start cleaning up for the file rotation.
+As a result, the cleanup process could show as preparing for some time before the files start rotating.
 There is no way to track the percentage complete at this time.

 You might get a Skipped notification if you have reregistered servers (the old server appears offline with a duplicate online server).
-By design, scheduled backups for offline servers send a notification of Skipped.
+By design, scheduled backups for offline servers send a Skipped notification.
 To discontinue getting these notifications for offline servers, select Disable from the Actions menu for the Backup Configuration.

 Warning: We do not recommend reregistering a DriveClient agent, especially if the server has existing backup configurations and data backed up.
 Reregistering disassociates the server from the prior backup configurations and backed up data.

-If you have reregistered a DriveClient agent and are unintentionally disassociated from your backups, you can use the migrate vault API operation to migrate the previous backup vault from the previous agent to a new agent that has no backup configurations or previous backups run against it.
+Suppose you have reregistered a DriveClient agent and are unintentionally disassociated from your backups.
+In that case, you can use the Migrate vault API operation to migrate the previous backup vault from the previous agent to a new agent that has no backup configurations or previous backups run against it.

-Note: This issue relates to the data that is backed up, and not to the actual file on the file system.
+Note: This issue relates to the backed up data, not to the actual file on the file system.

 The following types of file changes can occur during a backup:

 These file types either change too rapidly (databases, logs, caches) or don’t exist long enough to be backed up (session files).
-Session files should be avoided entirely.
-And if the information is valuable to your business, log files should track it.
-Caches should also be avoided, as their data is meant to be discarded.
+You should avoid backing up session files entirely.
+If the information is valuable to your business, log files should track it.
+Also avoid caches because their data is meant to be discarded.